microsoft/AzureTRE/docs/tre-developers/api.md

 # TRE API

-The TRE API is a service that users can interact with to request changes to workspaces e.g., to create, update, delete workspaces and workspace services inside each workspace.
+The TRE API is a service that users can interact with to request changes to workspaces e.g. to create, update, delete workspaces and workspace services inside each workspace.

 ## Prerequisites